rivanchandraroy/Home-project/README.md

-# Indoor–Outdoor Air Quality Monitoring in  Dhaka
+# Characterization of Particulate Matter in Indoor Environment

-### Understanding Particulate Matter Dynamics Using Low-Cost Sensor Networks at households of Dhaka
+### Understanding the Seasonality, Spatiotemporal Variation, Infiltration impact, and Health Impact of Fine Particulate Matter(PM2.5) in Residential Area of Dhaka, Metropolitan Area.

 ---